tomdakin/com6513-cwi-tom-dakin/README.md

 # com6513-cwi-tom-dakin
 ### Complex Word Identification in English and Spanish

-A classifier to identify complex words in the **CWI Shared Task 2018** https://sites.google.com/view/cwisharedtask2018/home .
+A classifier to identify complex words in the **CWI Shared Task 2018** https://sites.google.com/view/cwisharedtask2018/home.

 The main datasets are included in ./datasets

-A frequency index for Spanish words is included here.
-This is derived from the work of Matthias Buchmeier - https://en.wiktionary.org/wiki/User:Matthias_Buchmeier .
+A frequency index for Spanish words is included in this implementation.
+This index was derived from the work of Matthias Buchmeier - https://en.wiktionary.org/wiki/User:Matthias_Buchmeier .

 #### Dependencies
 * sci-kit learn